Unit of study readings, Library's eReadings & 2 hour collection

 Remember to comply with the moral rights sections of the Copyright Act and acknowledge the author and source of each work you use in your teaching documents.

 Library staff will manage the copyright compliance issues for you and provide options for effective use of copyright material.
-They will also be available to assist you in planning the acquisition of resources to meet your students’ course needs.
+They will also be available to assist you in planning the acquisition of resources to meet your students’ study needs.

 The Library can copy or scan and make available online the following amounts of material under the Copyright Act: